tcharding/corepc/node/README.md

 Startup options could be configured via the [`Conf`] struct using [`Node::with_conf`] or [`Node::from_downloaded_with_conf`]

+*WARNING* In order to get `--no-default-features` to work we hack-ishly default to the latest supported version of Core.
+This means that the `bitcoind` binary _must_ be the latest version or units test will/may fail.

 ## Features

   * Waits until bitcoind daemon becomes ready to accept RPC commands